renlabsysu/DeepSumo/README.md

 ```

 Threshold for the prediction of SUMOylation sites.
 This value could be either
+"low", "medium", "high", "all" or "none".
+If it is set to "all", the tool will return all results of prediction, including all sites which scores are lower than "low" threshold.
-"low", "medium", "high" or "none".
-If it is set to "none", tool will not return SUMOylation prediction results.
+If it is set to "none", the tool will not return SUMOylation prediction results.

 ```
 --t2
 ```

 Threshold for the prediction of SUMO-interaction motifs.
 This value could be either
-"low", "medium", "high" or "none".
+"low", "medium", "high", "all" or "none".
+If it is set to "all", the tool will return all results of prediction, including all sites which scores are lower than "low" threshold.
 If it is set to "none", tool will not return SUMO-interaction prediction results.

 ```
 -i